ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 Prefix of *"folder1/*"* AND Delimiter of *"/"*
 - For an object list request with prefix set to *“folder1/”* and Delimiter of *“/”*, the request will return a view of the objects and folders just in the first level of folder1
 - For an object list request with prefix set to “folder1/subfolder1/” and Delimiter of *“/”*, the request will return the objects (and any subfolders) in folder1/subfolder1
-- For an object list request with prefix set to *“folder1/”* and no Delimiter, the request will not be permitted since a delimiter of *“/”* must be used in the list request for this policy to evaluate to true.
+- For an object list request with prefix set to *“folder1/”* and no Delimiter, the request will not be permitted since a delimiter of *“/”* must be used in the list request for this policy to evaluate to true

 ### Actions that do not support conditions
 {: #fgac-conditions-actions-not-supported}